-M11.
-ALLIED HEALTH SERVICES FOR INDIGENOUS AUSTRALIANS WHO HAVE HAD A HEALTH CHECK mentioned in paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; or (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of - in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year (See para MN.11.1 of explanatory notes to this Category) Fee: \$64.20 Benefit: 85% = \$54.60 Extended Medicare Safety Net Cap: \$192.60 CHIROPRACTIC HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible chiropractor if: (a) either: i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or ii. the person's shared care plan identifies the need for follow-up allied health services; and (b) the person is referred to the eligible chiropractor by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and 1 (c) the person is not an admitted patient of a hospital; and 1 (d) the service is provided to the person individually and in person; and 1 (e) the service is of at least 20 minutes duration; and (f) after the service, the eligible chiropractor gives a written report to the referring medical practitioner mentioned in paragraph (b): (i) if the service is the only service under the referral - in relation to that service; or (ii) if the service is the first or the last service under the referral - in relation to the service; or (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of - in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360 inclusive apply) in a calendar year ıp n
+Fee 81345 Fee: \$65.85 Benefit: 85% = \$56.00 Extended Medicare Safety Net Cap: \$197.55

+OSTEOPATHY HEALTH SERVICE provided to a person who is of Aboriginal or Torres Strait Islander descent by an eligible osteopath if:

+- (a) either: - i. a medical practitioner has undertaken a health assessment and identified a need for follow-up allied health services; or - ii. the person's shared care plan identifies the need for follow-up allied health services; and - (b) the person is referred to the eligible osteopath by a medical practitioner using a referral form that has been issued by the Department or a referral form that substantially complies with the form issued by the Department; and - (c) the person is not an admitted patient of a hospital; and - (d) the service is provided to the person individually and in person; and - (e) the service is of at least 20 minutes duration; and - (f) after the service, the eligible osteopath gives a written report to the referring medical practitioner mentioned in paragraph (b): - (i) if the service is the only service under the referral in relation to that service; or - (ii) if the service is the first or the last service under the referral in relation to the service; or - (iii) if neither subparagraph (i) nor (ii) applies but the service involves matters that the referring medical practitioner would reasonably be expected to be informed of in relation to those matters - to a maximum of five services (including services to which items 81300 to 81360, 93048, 93061, 93546 to 93558 and 93579 to 93593 inclusive apply) in a calendar year